CTMarius/protractorStarterKit/README.md

 1. NodeJs: https://nodejs.org/en/download/

-2. An IDE of your choice
+2. Any IDE of your choice

 ### Getting started: